What Do You Do When Your Whole World is About to Implode?

 How do I know?

-I know because I’ve watched clients sit in my office and totally glaze over while I try to explain to them what they are facing, and what they have to do to get through their divorce.
+I know because I’ve watched clients sit in my office and totally glaze over while I try to explain all the things they need to do to get through their divorce.

 I’ve answered their questions, and given them their options.
 But most of them only remember a small fraction of our conversation later.